coder/hnsw/README.md

 While all graph operations are in-memory, `hnsw` provides facilities for loading/saving from persistent storage.

-For an `io.Reader`/`io.Writer` interface use `Graph.Export` and `Graph.Import`.
+For an `io.Reader`/`io.Writer` interface, use `Graph.Export` and `Graph.Import`.

-If you're storing within a filesystem, you can use the more convenient `SavedGraph` instead:
+If you're using a single file as the backend, hnsw provides a convenient `SavedGraph` type instead:

 ```go
 path := "some.graph"